MyJetTools/ssh-releaser/README.md

+# Disclaimer

+"Terminology will be refined and updated once all cases are covered and the scope and types of abstractions are clearly defined."

 # Initial settings

 Application gets initial settings from a ~/.ssh-releaser file.
 File is a yaml file with the following structure: